 - 5.48 This section sets out our residential value assumptions.
-It should be read in conjunction with the residential market review appended (Appendix 1). - 5.49 We have carried out a District wide review of the housing marketing with particular emphasis on: - New build achieved values a detailed analysis of the Land Registry new build achieved values (last three years sales) cross-referenced, on an address-by-address basis (approx. 189 properties), to the floor areas published on the EPC database in order to derive the achieved values (£ per square meter). - New build asking values we have reviewed new build developments currently 'on-site' within Craven District to understand the up to date values associated with new build properties which can be used in our viability testing. - Second hand achieved values we have reviewed second hand achieved values within the last six months to supplement the limited new build data.
+It should be read in conjunction with the residential market review appended (Appendix 1). - 5.49 We have carried out a District wide review of the housing marketing with particular emphasis on: - New build achieved values a detailed analysis of the Land Registry new build achieved values (last three years sales) cross-referenced, on an address-by-address basis (approx. 189 properties), to the floor areas published on the EPC database in order to derive the achieved values (£ per square meter). - New build asking values we have reviewed new build developments currently 'on-site' within Craven District to understand the up to date values associated with new build properties which can be used in our viability testing. - Second hand achieved values we have reviewed second hand achieved values within the last six months to supplement the limited new build data. - 5.50 It is important to note that the data for achieved values for new build properties is relatively limited, especially in High Bentham.
+However, there is a large range of properties in both the Settle and Skipton. - 5.51 Furthermore we consulted on potential values at the stakeholder workshop on 1 March 2017.
+This resulted in further evidence being provided in respect of Skipton new-build values.
+We have therefore adjusted the values for the Skipton Market Area to reduce the value of a 3 bed house, whilst the values for the other house types have increased (flats unchanged).

-67 Craven Local Plan, Approaching housing density and mix - Background paper, February 2017
+&lt;sup>67 Craven Local Plan, Approaching housing density and mix - Background paper, February 2017